 - Wells Fargo Rewards® Card.
 The best of balance transfer and rewards!
 Transfer your balances and pay 0% APR on the balance for 15 months before reverting to 18.90% to 27.74% variable , depending on your creditworthiness.

 If you’re struggling to improve your credit score, look into the flexibility of a secured credit card that reports your responsible spending to the three major credit bureaus.

-- Wells Fargo Secured card.
+- Wells Fargo Secured Credit Card.
 With this card, your minimum deposit of $300 then becomes your line of credit.
-You’ll pay a $25 annual fee and 19.99% APR on all purchases, but the bank reports your on-time purchases to the three main credit bureaus, boosting your credit score with responsible spending.
+You’ll pay a $25 annual fee and 20.74% variable APR on all purchases, but the bank reports your on-time purchases to the three main credit bureaus, boosting your credit score with responsible spending.
 And you might be eligible to graduate to a Wells Fargo unsecured credit card by staying on top of your payments.

-- Wells Fargo Platinum.
-Keep track of your FICO credit score with the app and enjoy no annual fee and a generous 18 months of 0% APR.
+- Wells Fargo Platinum Card.
+Keep track of your FICO credit score with the app and enjoy no annual fee and a generous 18 months of 16.9% to 26.74% APR.
 Keep up with your monthly payments, and this card can even kick-start your credit score.

 The benefits of banking with Wells Fargo

 It doesn’t offer the flashiest rewards and best perks out there, but this industry heavyweight makes it easy to track your spending, among other benefits that include: